-One particular usage of InetAddressType/InetAddress pairs is to avoid over-constraining an object definition by the use of the IpAddress SMI base type.
-An InetAddressType/InetAddress pair allows to represent IP addresses in various formats.
+The InetAddressType and InetAddress textual conventions have been introduced to avoid over-constraining an object definition by the use of the IpAddress SMI base type which is IPv4 specific.
+An InetAddressType/InetAddress pair can represent IP addresses in various formats.

-The InetAddressType and InetAddress objects SHOULD NOT be subtyped.
-Subtyping binds the MIB module to specific address formats, which may cause serious problems if new address formats need to be introduced.
+The InetAddressType and InetAddress objects SHOULD NOT be sub-typed in object definitions.
+Sub-typing binds the MIB module to specific address formats, which may cause serious problems if new address formats need to be introduced.
 Note that it is possible to write compliance statements in order to express that only a subset of the defined address types must be implemented to be compliant.